ammapspeople/override-custom-elements/README.md

 When used, clicking on a location on the map will draw route lines on the map and present route leg switching in the element itself.

-For now, the origin location is fixed :)

 - [Element source](elements/mapsindoors-directiond.js)
 - [Usage example](examples/route.html)